 - Stop button: assigned to the I0.1 INPUT.

 - Motor: assigned to the Q0.0 OUTPUT.

-3. Ladder Diagram for this Ladder Logic Interlocking
+3. PLC Diagram for Motor Interlocking

 Thirdly, it is the moment to make the Ladder diagram.
 In this example, we are going to do an interlocking, which means that at the moment that when someone presses the Start button, the motor (actuator) would have to be ON.
 Then, the first rung would be composed with the I.0.0 input, which is also assigned to the Start button and to the Q0.0 output that is assigned to the motor (actuator).
 So at the moment that someone presses the Start button, the Q0.0 coil is energized.
 Consequently, if we do not press the button, it de-energizes the coil and our goal is not that.
 For this reason, we need the interlocking.